Source-first home odor diagnosis

 Best for: clean homes where clothes, closets, drawers, towels, rooms, or new furniture keep picking up a smell that returns after normal cleaning.

-The 4-signal smell framework
+The 4-signal smell check

 Most odor advice starts with a product.
 This site starts with the signal that tells you where the odor is coming from.
 Use the table below to choose the right guide and avoid treating the wrong surface.